 The trick to many landscaping ideas is that they look effortless, highlighting key areas in your yard, adding beauty and dimension.
 However, these treatments are not as effortless to execute as they appear.
 We recommend you get some help for the heavy lifting.
 Consult with your lawn maintenance company.

-You may not want to contract the entire project so you can save money and have the pride that comes with sweat equity, but consider having these pros make the cuts into a retaining slope or natural hill to carve out the sections you wish to fill with stones and rocks and plants.
-They likely have the tools on their truck to make cuts with tillers and other equipment to establish the backdrop you need.
+You may not want to contract out the entire project so you can save money and have the pride that comes with sweat equity, but consider having these pros make the cuts into a retaining slope or natural hill to carve out the sections you wish to fill with stones and rocks and plants.
+They likely have the tools on their truck to make cuts with tillers and other equipment in order to establish the backdrop you need.

 Unless you really want to rent machines and go full-on Weekend Warrior, there’s nothing wrong with a little professional assistance to get you rolling!